Vehicle Accidents -

 Distracted driving is dangerous and the cause of thousands of serious injuries and fatalities each year.
 If you or your family are injured by a distracted driver, you deserve an experienced personal injury attorney.

 To ensure you receive the full recovery your family deserves, you should contact an experienced personal injury attorney.
-Call The Atlanta Serious Injury Attorney, Terance Madden, at 770-978-6711.
+Call Georgia’s serious injury attorney, Terance Madden, at 770-978-6711.
 T. Madden & Associates, P.C.; Turning Injury To Cash.
 Visit our law firm at our website: www.tmaddenlaw.com.Back to Blog